 that would be as expensive to render as possible and still look

 interesting.
-I came up with the following parameters which turned out
+It's really difficult to find a decent region that is very slow to render.
+Eventually I came up with the following parameters which turned out

 amazingly difficult to render.
 It turned out to be so hard that even at